What areas are we working on?

 April 29, 2017: One hundred days after the Trump presidential inauguration, the Peoples Climate Movement organized a protest on the National Mall in Washington, DC.
 Through Facebook and listserv outreach, the RPCVs for Environmental Action were among over 300,000 people in DC, some as a contingent group, and many more scattered throughout the crowd.
 In addition, the Northern California Peace Corps Association (NorCal) participated in sister city demonstrations.

-September 23-24, 2016: The RPCVs4EA had an information table at NPCA's Peace Corps Connect/DC conference with opportunities for people to purchase carbon offsets against their travel.
+September 23-24, 2016: We had an information table at NPCA's Peace Corps Connect/DC conference with opportunities for people to purchase carbon offsets against their travel.

 February 1, 2016: Working with 350.org information tools, we prepared a letter to the National Peace Corps Association Board, requesting that they commit to fossil fuel divestment of their funds.
 We rallied RPCV affiliate groups and members and submitted the letter.
 After review and preparation of an action plan by the Finance Committee, the proposal was approved on March 5, 2017.
 Today NPCA is listed on the GoFossilFree Commitments page.